 In the United Kingdom, the Company is entitled to a research and development tax relief for small and medium-sized enterprises which allows for an enhanced deduction rate of 230% on qualifying research and development expenditure (the tax relief).
 If the Company incurs tax losses, the Company is entitled to surrender the lesser of unrelieved tax loss sustained and the tax relief.
 As the realization of the tax relief does not depend on our generation of future taxable income or the Company's ongoing tax status or tax position, the Company does not consider the tax relief as an element of income tax accounting under ASC 740, Income taxes and records the tax relief as a form of government grant or assistance.
-For the year ended December 31, 2021 and 2020, the Company recognized research and development incentives of \$4,001 thousand and \$3,279 thousand respectively.
+For the years ended December 31, 2022 and 2021, the Company recognized research and development incentives of \$1.2 million and \$4.0 million respectively.
+For the year ended December 31, 2022, the recognized research and development incentives was restricted by the available tax losses in the UK for the period.

-Net loss per share
+Net income/ (loss) per share

-Basic net loss per share is computed by dividing the net loss attributable to ordinary shareholders by the weighted-average number of ordinary shares outstanding for the reporting period without consideration for potentially dilutive securities.
-Net loss attributable to ordinary shareholders as if all of the net loss for the period had been distributed.
+Basic net income/ (loss) per share is computed by dividing the net income/(loss) attributable to ordinary shareholders by the weighted-average number of ordinary shares outstanding for the reporting period without consideration for potentially dilutive securities.
+Net income/ (loss) attributable to ordinary shareholders is computed as if all net income/ (loss) for the period had been distributed.
 During periods in which the Company incurred a net loss, the Company allocates no net loss to participating securities because they do not have a contractual obligation to share in the net loss of the Company.

-The Company computes diluted net loss per ordinary share after giving consideration to all potentially dilutive ordinary equivalents, including stock options outstanding during the period except where the effect of such non-participating securities would be antidilutive.
+The Company computes diluted net income/ (loss) per ordinary share after giving consideration to all potentially dilutive ordinary equivalents, including stock options outstanding during the period, except where the effect of such non-participating securities would be antidilutive.

-Diluted net loss per share is computed by dividing the net loss attributable to ordinary shareholders by the weighted-average number of ordinary shares and dilutive ordinary share equivalents outstanding for the period, determined using the treasury-stock and if-converted methods.
+Diluted net income/ (loss) per share is computed by dividing the net income/ (loss) attributable to ordinary shareholders by the weighted-average number of ordinary shares and dilutive ordinary share equivalents outstanding for the period, determined using the treasury-stock and if-converted methods.